sarmaparthiv/guistbot/README.md

-# A  chatbot which answers simole questions related to GUIST.
+# A  chatbot which answers simple questions related to GUIST.